 Prior to transferring to Oglethorpe, Hanberry was a two-year starter for Coach Lawrence Smithmier at Pearl River Community College in Poplarville, Mississippi.
 An All-State performer his sophomore season, Hanberry was inducted into the school's Athletics Hall of Fame in the fall of 2009.

 He and his wife, Charis, reside in Suwanee, Ga.
-He has two sons: David (20) is a junior at Southern Polytechnic State (Ga.)
-University, and Daniel (16) is a junior at Collins Hill High School.
+He has two sons: David (21) is a junior at Kennesaw State (Ga.)
+University, and Daniel (17) is a senior at Collins Hill High School.